 From a designer’s perspective, the two most effective planning mechanisms are:

 The approach to a Master Plan involves working closely with a Steering Committee that provides advice and oversight to the consultants working on the project.
 Its primary role is to represent the community, help identify issues that require addressing and provide feedback on proposed recommendations.
 The process will typically include, but is not limited to:

-For example, the town of Okotoks developed their Culture, Heritage and Arts Master Plan as a comprehensive roadmap to guide the development of grassroots cultural facilities.
+For example, the town of Okotoks in Alberta developed their Culture, Heritage and Arts Master Plan as a comprehensive roadmap to guide the development of grassroots cultural facilities.

 The focus is to connect and engage citizens of all ages and backgrounds to nurture grassroots cultural development.
 Through careful analysis and community consultation, the Council allocated $37 million over three years for a new Performing Arts Centre (PAC), including land acquisition.